ashokobulapuram7/Content_Moderation_System_with_AWS/README.md

 ---

 ## Tech Stack
-**Frontend:**
+- **Frontend:**
-React.js: Dynamic and responsive UI with routing and state management.
+- React.js: Dynamic and responsive UI with routing and state management.
-CSS: Custom styling for an intuitive user experience.
+- CSS: Custom styling for an intuitive user experience.
-AWS Amplify: Frontend deployment and CI/CD management.
+- AWS Amplify: Frontend deployment and CI/CD management.
-**Backend:**
+-**Backend:**
-Amazon S3: File storage and event triggering for backend workflows.
+- Amazon S3: File storage and event triggering for backend workflows.
-AWS Rekognition: Moderation engine to analyze images and videos.
+- AWS Rekognition: Moderation engine to analyze images and videos.
-AWS Lambda: Serverless backend for file processing and database integration.
+- AWS Lambda: Serverless backend for file processing and database integration.
-Amazon DynamoDB: Storage of metadata and moderation results.
+- Amazon DynamoDB: Storage of metadata and moderation results.
-Amazon API Gateway: Routing requests between the frontend and backend.
+- Amazon API Gateway: Routing requests between the frontend and backend.

 ---